Lesson 04

 Sparsity that reduces checkpoint size but not decode latency may still be useful for storage.
 It is not a serving win unless the runtime actually skips compute or moves less data.

-Low-rank compression factors matrices
+Low-rank compression and LoRA

 Large neural networks are full of big matrices.
 Low-rank compression replaces a large matrix with two smaller matrices whose product approximates the original.
 If the rank is much smaller than the original dimensions, the model stores fewer parameters and may do less work.